rkhullar/example-webapp/docs/medium-article.md

 This type select IAM Role to the type and enter the lambda role arn.
 And for the permissions we want to follow the principle of least privilege.
 So for this example project we'll define a single permission: `readWrite` to the `default` database `message` collection.

+We wll need the cluster host value during local development and the deployment.
+On the Atlas UI you can find out the value from following the instruction to connect to the cluster.
+We don't need the full connection url, just the host value.
+It should look similar to this: `default-free-dev.example.mongodb.net`

+#### Okta

 ### Project Setup
 #### Virtual Environment